-With more and more refugees displaced around the world, businesses have a critical role to play in helping refugees to integrate economically in their new communities.
-Tent was launched in 2016 by Hamdi Ulukaya, the CEO and founder of Chobani - a multibillion dollar food company in the U.S. - to mobilise global businesses to fill this gap.
-Today, Tent is a network of over 400 major companies committed to helping hundreds of thousands of refugees access local labour markets by helping them become job-ready and connecting them to work.
+With more and more refugees displaced for longer periods of time, businesses have a critical role to play in helping refugees to integrate economically in their new communities.
+Tent was launched in 2016 by Hamdi Ulukaya, the CEO and founder of Chobani - a multibillion dollar food company in the U.S. - to mobilise global businesses to fill this gap by helping connect refugees to work.
+Today, we are a network of over 300 major companies committed to hiring, training, and mentoring refugees.
 Find out more at www.tent.org.

-© 2024 Tent Partnership for Refugees, All Rights Reserved
+© 2023 Tent Partnership for Refugees, All Rights Reserved